 Xenophobia is an institutional barrier that makes it hard for the AAPI community to achieve equality in America.
 However, resources like language translation services, access to healthcare and education, and bystander awareness help make the lives of Asian Americans and Pacific Islanders in the US easier.

-While rotating themes may be common for many holidays and heritage months all over the planet, in the United States there is not an annual theme for AAPI Heritage Month.
-In Canada, 2022’s theme is “continuing a legacy of greatness”.
+While rotating themes may be common for many holidays and heritage months all over the planet, in the United States there is not always an annual theme for AAPI Heritage Month.
+In Canada, 2022’s theme was “continuing a legacy of greatness”.
+Many organizations can individually pick their own themes.

-What are some hashtags to use for AAPI Heritage Month?
+What are some hashtags to use on social media for AAPI Heritage Month?